philc/book-notes/zero to one - peter thiel.md

 * Gems
+  * "The single most powerful pattern I have noticed is that successful people find value in unexpected places, and they do this by thinking about business from first principles instead of formulas."
   * "Startups operate on the principle that you need to work with other people to get stuff done, but you also need to stay small enough so that you actually can."
   * "Even more important than nimbleness, small size affords space to think."